hermanTenuki/goinpy/README.md

 Embedding Golang functions in python can be very handy, for example, if you want to move some big computations from slow Python to faster Golang and immediately get a result back.

+Source code is in [goinpy/goinpy.py](./goinpy/goinpy.py).

+## Attention!
+Current state

 For now (and probably ever), Golang and Python full function embedding can't be implemented due languages nature, see [issue #6](https://github.com/hermanTenuki/goinpy/issues/6).
-You can use this package for simple examples, but for advanced stuff, try something else (for example, Python ```requests``` with Golang localhost ```"net/http"``` listener).
+You can use this package for simple cases, but for advanced stuff, try something else (for example, [go-python/gopy](https://github.com/go-python/gopy), or just simply Python ```requests``` with Golang localhost ```"net/http"``` listener without any straight embedding).

-Source code is in [goinpy/goinpy.py](./goinpy/goinpy.py).

 ## Installation